 \textbf{Designing systems for cooperative interaction.} Designing systems around cooperation with users enables a productive division of grounding labor.
 This empowers systems to take a more proactive role in interpreting queries within their boundaries, dynamically grounding them in the context of available data and appropriate analytical procedures.
 Recognizing the significance of these interpretations, systems should disclose their grounding choices, enabling users to intervene on misalignments.

-\textbf{From single-shot to cooperative dialog.} While we have focused on single-shot query execution, irresolvable ambiguities should be handled through iterative specification, cooperatively engaging the user to resolve ambiguities rather than fail or guess.
-A key challenge for this lies in discriminating and balancing when to automate grounding decisions and when to require explicit user consultation.
+\textbf{From single-shot to cooperative dialog.} While we have focused on single-shot query execution, irresolvable ambiguities should be handled through mixed-initiative specification~\cite{horvitz_principles_1999, allen_mixedinitiative_1999}, cooperatively engaging the user to resolve ambiguities rather than fail or guess.
+A key challenge lies in detecting and balancing when to automate grounding decisions and when to require explicit user consultation.

 \textbf{Towards open-domain tabular data analysis.} We are still in the early stages of end-to-end open-domain tabular data analysis systems, with only preliminary research on table retrieval and analytical tool selection for complex analytical workloads.
 The path forward requires a shift towards holistically integrated systems, grounded in the cooperative understanding of interactions discussed here, to effectively navigate the full workflow translating insight needs to value.